GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/double-click/index.md

 ---

-Allow you to check for double-clicks with the left, middle, or right button of a mouse.
-It will also allow you to detect double-taps on touchscreens.
+Check for a double-click with a mouse, or a double-tap on a touchscreen.

 Please note: Touch devices do not have alternatives for middle/right clicks.
 Taps on a touch device will get counted for _any_ use of these conditions, so you should either design your controls accordingly, or build out separate events if the device has a touch screen.